 If all informal processes of engagement have failed then you can make a service request for assistance.
 You can only progress if you can demonstrate that you have made reasonable efforts to engage your neighbours in an attempt to resolve the problems that you are experiencing.

 To make a service request please follow the link to our Service Request form.

-Its not always necessary to have bonfires and there are many alternatives that we encourage the public to consider : -
+It is not always necessary to have bonfires and there are many alternatives that we encourage the public to consider:

 Composting and Recycling

 Rather than burning garden waste or putting it in the dustbin where it will end up buried or incinerated, a compost bin will produce a useful soil conditioner, saving money over commercial products.
 If you do use a compost bin, you should not put food waste in it, as the smell can attract rats and mice.
 Woody waste can be shredded to make it suitable for composting or mulching.
 You can buy or hire shredders and some allotment societies have their own.
 If using a shredder be considerate; they can be very noisy.
 Take care not to replace one nuisance with another.
 Household waste should certainly not be burned on a bonfire.
 Many items can be recycled.
 Garden waste should not be mixed with other household waste.
 Old beds and sofas are not suitable for burning as they give off toxic fumes.
 Some voluntary groups collect old furniture for repair and re-use.